openvinotoolkit/model_server/README.md

 ### Testing

 Running the tests requires python3.6 and docker installed (testing scripts are validated on ubuntu18.04).
-Account running the test must be in `docker` group.
+Account running the tests must be in a `docker` group.

 `make style` to run linter tests